"I feel like I've discovered this speed that I didn't know I had."

 But when all the chaos of competing at the country's most prestigious indoor track and field meet calmed down on Saturday in New York City, the Northern junior was a Millrose champion, completing a record-setting dominant performance at the Armory.

-The race was seemingly the easy part, as Starliper pulled away from a talented field to win by over 4 seconds.
+The race itself was the easy part, as Starliper pulled away from a talented field to win by over 4 seconds.
 Leading up to the gun going off, the multi-time Pennsylvania state champion Starliper had to deal with a notable scratch, which made her scrap some pre-race plans, and then a medical emergency, which delayed the start about an hour.